Next, you should consider if there is an alternative technology that could deliver the desired results, but in a more efficient manner:

 There are two different kinds of pixels: CSS pixels and device pixels.
 A single CSS pixel may correspond directly to a single device pixel, or may be backed by multiple device pixels.
 What's the point?
 Well, the more device pixels there are, the finer the detail of the displayed content on the screen.

-High DPI (HiDPI) screens produce beautiful results, but there is one obvious tradeoff: image assets require more detail in order to take advantage of the higher device pixel counts.
+High DPI (HiDPI) screens produce beautiful results, but there is one obvious tradeoff: image assets require more detail to take advantage of the higher device pixel counts.
 The good news is, vector images are ideally suited for this task, as they can be rendered at any resolution with sharp results— you might incur a higher processing cost to render the finer detail, but the underlying asset is the same and is resolution independent.

 On the other hand, raster images pose a much larger challenge because they encode image data on a per-pixel basis.
 Hence, the larger the number of pixels, the larger the filesize of a raster image.
 As an example, let's consider the difference between a photo asset displayed at 100x100 (CSS) pixels: